-In July 2016, the Commission issued requests for proposals from legal firms and financial consultants to assist in exploring a broadband network public-private partnership (P3) project, including the designing, building, financing, operating and maintenance of a fiber network for state broadband Internet data and voice calls, the delivery of a wire mesh overlay, and the marketing and leasing of excess network capacity to private users along the System.
+In October 2016, the Commission authorized the award of contracts to legal firms and financial consultants to assist in exploring a broadband network public-private partnership (P3) project, including the designing, building, financing, operating and maintenance of a fiber network for state broadband Internet data and voice calls, the delivery of a wire mesh overlay, and the marketing and leasing of excess network capacity to private users along the System.
 The new system would replace an existing digital microwave network.